Contingent means that a seller has accepted an offer from a prospective buyer, but certain conditions must be met before the offer goes through.

 A contingency is a clause that both buyers and sellers might include in the contract.
 It allows them to back out of the transaction if certain conditions aren’t met.

-You will be representing both buyers and sellers throughout your career as a real estate agent, so you need to be able to explain how each type can affect a real estate transaction.
+You will be representing both buyers and sellers throughout your career as a real estate agent, so you need to be able to explain how each type of contingency can affect a real estate transaction.

-Types of Contingencies
+Types of Contingencies in Real Estate

 There are four common types of contingencies in real estate: contingency for sale, contingency for financing, contingency for inspection, and contingency for appraisal.
 Here’s how each type works for buyers and sellers.

-Contingency for Sale
+1. Contingency for sale

 A sale contingency is frequently included in real estate contracts.